mgkid3310/AWESome/README.md

 generate drag that's much more complicated than a simple
 polynomial function and create many effects such as the
 so-called 'Sound barrier'.
+Vehicle's fuel status and weapon loadout will now affect
+mass and aerodynamic characteristics of the vehicle,
+resulting in high aerodynamic drag and lowered stability
+when armed heavily.
 This also brings air density and wind into consideration.
-Air density is calulated based on altitude, temperature
+Air density is calculated based on altitude, temperature
 and humidity which gets more accurate if ACE3 weather is
 used together.